 To avoid the toy section at Target with my toddler, I slid past a men’s clearance rack.
-This denim shirt was an extra small for only $6.
-The frayed edges were what caught my eye but the price tag sold me.
+The denim shirt was an extra small for only six bucks.
+The frayed edges were what caught my eye, but the price tag was what sold me.
 It was bound for a refashion project.

 While the fit of the shirt wasn’t bad as-is, it was definitely cut for a man.
 It just needed a few adjustments to become a lightweight, cropped denim jacket.